DSStoffer/dsstoffer.github.io/Rtoot.md

 ## Packages and ASTSA

 At this point, you should have R (or RStudio) up and running.
 The capabilities of R are extended through packages.
 R comes with  a number of preloaded packages that are available immediately.

-There are base packages that install with R and load automatically.
-Then there are priority packages that are installed with R but not loaded automatically.
-Finally, there are  user-created packages that must be installed and loaded into R before use.
+- There are base packages that install with R and load automatically.  (e.g., `stats`)

+- Then there are priority packages that are installed with R but not loaded automatically.  (e.g., `nlme`)

+- Finally, there are  user-created packages that must be installed and loaded into R before use.  (e.g., `astsa`)

 If you are using RStudio, there is a _Packages_ tab to help you manage your packages.

-Most packages can be obtained from CRAN and its mirrors.  _The package used extensively in the text is `astsa` (Applied Statistical Time Series Analysis)_.
+Most packages can be obtained from CRAN and its mirrors.
+The package used extensively in the text is `astsa` (Applied Statistical Time Series Analysis).
 If you are using RStudio, then use  _Install_ from the _Packages_ tab.
 If asked to choose a repository, select _0-Cloud_, the first choice, and that will find your closest repository.
 Get it now:

 - __Exercise:__ Install  `astsa`